 Heading to Philadelphia?
 Don’t miss the abandoned State Penitentiary in Philadelphia; known as the worlds first ‘penitentiary’.

 Whilst in Philadelphia, we made it a priority to visit the Eastern State Penitentiary – one of the oldest standing penitentiaries in the United States and a historical site in Philadelphia.
 We are both interested in historical buildings and love anything that looks somewhat abandoned hence our general love for visiting prisons in the US.

 What is the Eastern State Penitentiary in Philadelphia?

-The Eastern State Penitentiary located in Philadelphia, is a former American prison that operated from 1829 to 1971.
-It is known as the worlds first penitentiary because it refined the separate incarceration system, emphasising reform over punishment.
+The Eastern State Penitentiary located in Philadelphia is a former American prison that operated from 1829 to 1971.
+It is known as the world’s first penitentiary because it refined the separate incarceration system, emphasizing reform over punishment.

 Visiting the Eastern State Penitentiary gives you a glimpse into the haunting cellblocks and empty guard towers.
 Like the Alcatraz Tour, there is an audio guide to guide you through the Philadelphia prison.
 This audio tour is narrated by Steve Buscemi; while scouting a location for a film, Buscemi visited the Philadelphia Eastern State Penitentiary and found the building so interesting that he later provided the majority of the narration for the audio tour that led us around the building.